callumcanavan/hippocampal-volume-quantification/README.md

 [3] [Volumetry of Hippocampus and Amygdala with High-resolution MRI and Three-dimensional Analysis Software: Minimizing the Discrepancies between Laboratories, Pruessner et al., 2000]( https://www.researchgate.net/publication/12547862_Volumetry_of_Hippocampus_and_Amygdala_with_High-resolution_MRI_and_Three-dimensional_Analysis_Software_Minimizing_the_Discrepancies_between_Laboratories)

-I completed this project as part of the Udacity AI for Healthcare nanodegree which provided the blank notebooks and several other functionalities.
-Algorithm implementations, parameter tuning, and the mock Validation Plan were completed by me.
+I completed this project as part of the Udacity AI for Healthcare nanodegree which provided the blank notebooks and some other functionalities.
+Algorithm implementations, parameter tuning, writeup/interpretation of results, and the mock Validation Plan were completed by me.